Participation Requirements for Students in Grades 3–8 and 10

 In addition, all EL students are required to participate in the ACCESS for ELLs tests, regardless of the English language services they receive, to comply with federal and state laws.
 Details are posted on how all students participate in spring MCAS testing and how EL students participate in ACCESS for ELLs testing.

-The MCAS-Alt is available for students with significant disabilities who, due to the nature and severity of their disabilities, are unable to participate in the standard MCAS tests, even with accommodations.
-The IEP or 504 plan must state whether a student requires an alternate assessment and if so, in which subject(s).
+The MCAS-Alt is available for students with the most significant cognitive disabilities who, due to the nature and severity of their disabilities, are unable to participate in the standard MCAS tests, even with accommodations.
+The IEP or 504 plan must state whether a student requires an alternate assessment.

 Student Participation Guidelines for the High School Tests